 INTRODUCTION

-Biological invasions are considered, next to habitat destruction, to be one of the biggest threats to biodiversity around the world (Vitousek et al. 1996, Davis 2003, Dafforn et al. 2009a).
-The damage caused by non-indigenous species (NIS) can have far-reaching consequences for biodiversity, and beyond the obvious damage to natural systems, NIS can also negatively impact on human activities, increase disease proliferation, and damage agriculture (Mack et al. 2000, Pimentel et al. 2001).
+Biological invasions are considered, together with habitat destruction, to be one of the biggest threats to biodiversity around the world (Vitousek et al. 1996, Davis 2003, Dafforn et al. 2009a).
+The damage caused by non-indigenous species (NIS) can have far-reaching consequences for biodiversity.
+Beyond the obvious damage to natural systems, NIS can also negatively impact on human activities, increase disease proliferation, and damage agriculture (Mack et al. 2000, Pimentel et al. 2001).
 While some habitats are more susceptible than others, no habitat is immune to invasion (Shea and Chesson 2002).
-The invasion process is complex, largely because invasion success is determined by both the characteristics of the potentially invaded habitat, the traits of the invasive species, and the interaction between both habitat and the invasive species (Andow et al. 1990, Arim et al. 2006, van Kleunen et al. 2010a, van Kleunen et al. 2010b, Zhao and Feng 2015).
+The invasion process is complex, largely because invasion success is determined by both the characteristics of the potentially invaded habitat, the traits of the invasive species, and their interaction (Andow et al. 1990, Arim et al. 2006, van Kleunen et al. 2010a, van Kleunen et al. 2010b, Zhao and Feng 2015).
 Several hypotheses have been put forward to explain the role of the environment in determining the likelihood of invasions.
-Some focus on the characteristics of the environment only and others on species-habitat interactions, however most hypotheses invoke resource usage in one way or another (Simberloff and Von Holle 1999, Keane and Crawley 2002, Shea and Chesson 2002, Davies et al. 2005).
+Some focus on the characteristics of the environment only, and others on species-habitat interactions, however most hypotheses invoke resource usage in one way or another (Simberloff and Von Holle 1999, Keane and Crawley 2002, Shea and Chesson 2002, Davies et al. 2005).

 There are two broad classes of resource competition that can mediate invasion, and they relate to the type of competition that occurs.
 Invasion “from above” occurs when interference competition dominates, and species with large resource requirements are able to overcome limitations by seizing resources from established residents.
-On the other hand, invasion “from below”, occurs when exploitative competition dominates, and species with lower resource requirements are more successful because they use the few available resources in a more efficient way (Persson 1985, Crawley et al. 1986, Hart and Marshall 2012, Ferguson et al. 2013).
+On the other hand, invasion “from below”, occurs when exploitative competition dominates, and species with lower resource requirements are more successful because they use scarce resources in a more efficient way (Persson 1985, Crawley et al. 1986, Hart and Marshall 2012, Ferguson et al. 2013).

 Resource availability and usage are therefore key elements of biological invasion.
 Environments may create “niche opportunities” in terms of resources that stimulate or limit invasions (Chesson 2000, Davies et al. 2005).
 When exploitative competition is important, the species that comes to dominate the community may be the one that can persist under the lowest resource levels (i.e. has the lowest R* value, sensu Tilman 2004), and displace all other species at equilibrium (Tilman 2004).
-Therefore potential NIS should be different enough from existing species to efficiently use unexploited resources.
+Therefore successful NIS may be more effective than native species at using resources.
 For example, the diatom Didymosphenia geminata, is highly invasive and appears to have a low R*, which allows it to outcompete native species in oligotrophic systems around the world (Sundareshwar et al. 2011, Cullis et al. 2012).